-Pomeranians suffering from Coat Loss Problems can benefit greatly from the addition of Fish Oil in their Diet.
+Pomeranians suffering from Coat Loss Problems can benefit greatly from the addition of fish oil supplements for dogs.

-If a Pomeranian has chronic heart failure, he can lose a lot of weight as well, and his anticipated life expectancy will be reduced.
+Pomeranian heart disease can cause a dog too lose a lot of weight, and his anticipated life expectancy will be reduced.
 Some Pomeranians with these issues were given fish oil supplements and their life expectancy was better than the dogs who didn’t have the supplement in their diet.

 Precautions Before Giving Fish Oil to Pomeranians